pengan1987/digital-media-archaeology/telecom-network.md

 In our classroom, you can experience how dial-up BBS used to function.
 The essence of modem communication is akin to connecting two computers like teleprinters.
 Whatever I type on one side will appear on the other side, and vice versa.
 In today's TCP/IP protocol, "ports" simulate this process, offering bidirectional transfer capabilities on each port.

-Our classroom's BBS server runs a backup from the renowned "Beijing Paradise BBS" in 1998, which is a node of Chinese FidoNet, or CFido[^6].
+Our classroom's BBS server runs a backup from the renowned "Beijing Paradise BBS" in 1998, which is a node of [Chinese FidoNet](https://www.cfido.com/), or CFido.
 Accessing a dial-up BBS doesn't require an internet account, yet it allows posting, chatting, and even second-hand trading.
 The fundamental organizational form of information in the BBS system is mail, equivalent to the "discussion board" in today's online forums, referred to as "mail zones" for reading posts.

 ## Internet Service Providers

 Some enthusiasts and non-profit organizations also utilized facilities similar to BBS, like modem dial-up systems, to offer internet access without charging any network access fees.
 This type of internet access was often referred to as Free-Net.
 For users in the area where Free-Net operated, the only cost for using the internet was the local call charges.
 Since in many parts of the USA, local calls were on a monthly package, residents in these areas could access the internet very affordably after the advent of Free-Net.

-Community wireless networks that emerged in some countries today, such as Spain's Guifi.net, can be considered successors to Free-Net's spirit.
+Community wireless networks that emerged in some countries today, such as Spain's [Guifi.net](https://guifi.net/), can be considered successors to Free-Net's spirit.
 Similarly, in our "classroom teleco" also provides internet access.
 We can experience how ISPs worked during the dial-up era.
 Our dial-up network offers a 33.6Kbps internet access, this is the highest speed achievable with analog modems; 56Kbps dial-up networks required special digital modem equipment.

 The telecommunication services provided by "classroom teleco" at this time are close to the late 1990s' standards.
 Computers accessing the network via telephone lines have full TCP/IP protocol support, enabling various functionalities of the internet.